AliDrgt/sorting-algorithms-comparison/README.md

 ## Acknowledgments

-This project was created by Ali Fatih Durgut as part of a comparative study on sorting algorithms.
+This project was created by Ali Durgut

-## Contributing

-Contributions are welcome!
-If you have suggestions or improvements, please feel free to submit a pull request or open an issue to discuss any changes.

-## License

-This project is licensed under the MIT License.